Paul Tyler: Commons career

 Tyler was appointed Liberal Democrat Spokesman on Rural Affairs, Agriculture and Transport following his election 1992.
 In 1994/95 he also piloted a review of Transport policy.
 He gained the Country Life Parliamentarian of the Year Award for his persistent and effective challenging of Agriculture Ministers during the BSE Beef crisis.

-After the 1997 election he was elected Chief Whip by the newly enlarged Liberal Democrat Parliamentary Party.
+Following the 1997 election he was elected Chief Whip by the newly enlarged Liberal Democrat Parliamentary Party.
 He served on the Modernisation Select Committee, and led Liberal Democrat efforts to make the Commons more effective.
 As the Foot and Mouth epidemic devastated livestock areas, Party Leader Charles Kennedy appointed Tyler to co-ordinate the response, and work with farming and other organisations, to seek more effective Government action.